Red Hat Linux 8.0: The Official Red Hat Linux System Administration Primer | ||

 This data only changes during upgrades, the installation of bug-fixes, and any site-specific modifications.

 Should you even bother with operating system backups?
 This is a question that many system administrators have pondered over the years.
 On the one hand, if the installation process is relatively easy, the application of bug-fixes and customizations are well documented and easily reproducible, simply reinstalling the operating system may be a viable option.
+On the other hand, if there is the least doubt that a fresh installation can completely recreate the original system environment, backing up the operating system is the best choice. |

 This data changes whenever applications are installed, upgraded, or removed.